for a printer friendly version of this page)

 This page will give you detailed instructions of all the steps necessary to

 get OsaSync up and running with the contacts folder synchronized.
-If you are

-Then we will explain how to make a backup copy of your
+We will explain how to make a backup copy of your

 Outlook.pst file to make sure that if something goes wrong no data will be